Now available for pre-order for March 20, 2023! Click here to get your copy.

 The fundamentals of agent-based modeling · Discrete-space agent-based models · Special forms of movement in continuous-space agent-based models · Network agent-based models

 Computational Modeling of Infectious Disease will be published in early 2023, in print and eBook formats, by Elsevier (under their Academic Press imprint), with a foreword by Her Excellency Dr Deborah Birx, USA (Ret.), a member of the White House Coronavirus Task Force and an eminent public health physician.
-More details will be added later in the publication cycle.

 |↑1||Although the book does discuss Lyapunov functions in enough depth in case that is what you want to do with your life.|